Dcolvin2/TrainAI-Pub/ai-trainer/AI_WORKOUT_SETUP.md

 ## Troubleshooting

-- **"Failed to generate workout"**: Check your Claude API key and credits
+- **"Failed to generate workout"**: Check your OpenAI API key and credits
 - **"User ID is required"**: Ensure user is properly authenticated
 - **Empty workouts**: Check that equipment and goals tables have data